Computing Possible and Certain Answers over Order-Incomplete Data: Data Model and Query Language

 \begin{description} \item[selection.]
 For any constant $a$ not in~$\mathbb{N}$, consider the po-database $D_a$ consisting of a single unordered po-relation with name~$R$ formed of two unary tuples $\langle 0\rangle$ and $\langle a\rangle$.
 Let $Q=\sigma_{.1\neq\text{``0''}}(R)$.
 Then, $Q(D_a)$ is the po-relation consisting only of the tuple $\langle a\rangle$.
 No \PosRA{} query without selection has the same semantics, as no other operator than selection can create a po-relation containing the constant~$a$ for any input~$D_a$, unless it also contains the constant~$0$.

 \item[projection.] $\Pi$ is the only operator that can decrease the arity of an input po-relation.

-\item[union.] $[\langle 0\rangle]\cup[\langle 1\rangle]$ (over the empty po-database) cannot be simulated by any combination of operators, as can be simply shown by induction: no other operator will produce a po-relation which has in the same attribute the two elements $0$ and $1$. \end{description}
+\item[union.] $[\langle 0\rangle]\cup[\langle 1\rangle]$ (over the empty po-database) cannot be simulated by any combination of operators, as can be simply shown by induction: no other operator will produce a po-relation which has the two elements $0$ and $1$ in the same attribute. \end{description}

 Observe that product operators are the only ones that can increase arity, so taken together they are non-redundant with the other operators.
+Hence, it only remains to show that each of $\times_\gen$ and $\times_\lex$ is not redundant.
+To do this, let us call \Plex the fragment of \PosRA that disallows the $\times_{\dir}$ operator, but allows all other operators (including $\times_{\lex}$).
+We also define \Pgen that disallows $\times_{\lex}$ but not $\times_{\dir}$.

-There remains to prove that each of $\times_\gen$ and $\times_\lex$ is not redundant.
-This follows from Lemma~\ref{lem:lexwidth} that we will show in the sequel.
-On the one hand, the result of any query with no $\times_\gen$ has a \emph{width} (see Definition~\ref{def:width} in Section~\ref{sec:fpt2}) bounded by a function of the width of the original po-database.
-On the other hand, consider the query $Q=R\times_\gen R$ and an input po-database $D_n$ where $R$ is mapped to $\ordern{n}$ (an input relation of width $1$) for an arbitrary $R_n$.
-It is then clear that the po-relation $Q(D_n)$ has width $n$, and this shows that $Q$ is not expressible without $\times_\gen$.
-For the other direction, we introduce the \emph{concatenation} of po-relations:
+We will first show that the $\times_\gen$ product is not redundant, which we will do using the notion of width.
+Specifically, consider the query $Q_\gen=R\times_\gen R$ and an input po-database $D_n$ where $R$ is mapped to $\ordern{n}$ (an input relation of width $1$) for an arbitrary $R_n$.
+It is then clear that the po-relation $Q(D_n)$ has width $n$.
+We will show that this query cannot be captured in \Plex, because \Plex queries can only make width increase in a way that depends on the \emph{width} of the input po-relations, but not on their \emph{size}.